Level/abstract-level/README.md

 Any method that takes a `key` argument, `value` argument or range options like `gte`, hereby jointly referred to as `data`, runs that `data` through an _encoding_.
 This means to encode input `data` and decode output `data`.

-Several encodings are builtin courtesy of [`level-transcoder`](https://github.com/Level/transcoder) and can be selected by a short name like `utf8` or `json`.
-The default encoding is `utf8` which ensures you'll always get back a string.
+Several encodings are builtin courtesy of [`level-transcoder`](https://github.com/Level/transcoder) and can be selected by a short name like `'utf8'` or `'json'`.
+The default encoding is `'utf8'` which ensures you'll always get back a string.
 Encodings can be specified for keys and values independently with `keyEncoding` and `valueEncoding` options, either in the database constructor or per method to apply an encoding selectively.
 For example:

 ```js
 const db = level('./db', {